Friedrich Günther, Prince of Schwarzburg-Rudolstadt: Marriages and children

 His third wife was Marie Schultze (1840–1909) whom he married at Schwarzburg on 24 September 1861.
 This marriage was also morganatic and in 1864 he created the title Countess of Brockenburg for his wife.
 The marriage was childless.

-In addition with his legitimate issue, from his relationship with Friederike Thorwart (13 March 1820 – 18 July 1884) he had three daughters, all of whom were legally accepted as offspring of Friedrich Macheleidt (Thorwart's husband since 1847):
+In addition with his legitimate issue, from his relationship with Friederike Thorwart (13 March 1820 – 18 July 1884) he had three daughters, all of whom were legally accepted as offspring of Friedrich Macheleidt (Thorwart's husband since 1847) on 20 December 1858: